 That’s when Aaron patted me on the head and said, “How about I handle the viticulture part of the business?
 You can do the marketing and be a professional wine drinker.”

-And while I was happy to help on the winemaking (read: drinking) side, I was perfectly content having him handle the grapes…
+While I was happy to help on the winemaking (read: drinking) side, I was perfectly content having Aaron handle the grapes…

 Shhh…don’t tell him I posted this picture!